Notes on the Geography of Uruguay: Fray Bentos: the Anglo

 Side view.
 The building was built in stages, with the right-hand third added later.
 When built, the word LEMCO, for Liebig Extract of Meat Company, appeared under the central arch.
 Inside, the building consists of five floors, each with 10 classroom-sized compartments.

 Here's the view between the frigorico and the office building.
 The rails linked the frigorifico to the dock, behind the camera.
-Livestock apparently were trailed into the corrals.
+Livestock apparently were trailed, not railed, into the corrals.

 Here's the other side of the administrative offices, now housing a museum.